moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 * Go to desktop mode, right click the download button above and save the .desktop file to your Steam Deck desktop.
 * Go to your desktop, click the NonSteamLaunchers icon, it will download and run the latest NonSteamLaunchers.sh from this repository and run it.
 * You will simply have to choose which launcher to install and let the script handle the rest. 💻 No files are left in your "Downloads" they are deleted after installation.
 * After running the script, launch Steam on your Steam Deck.
 You'll find the new launchers in your library under the non-steam tab.
 Click a launcher to see your installed games from that store, and launch them directly from Steam!
-If you have downloaded a game inside of your launcher, restart your deck or steam adn the NSLGameScanner.service should add it to your library.
-Even in gamemode 🥳
+If you have downloaded a game inside of your launcher, restart your Deck or quit and reopen Steam and the NSLGameScanner.service should add it to your library, even in gamemode! 🥳

 <!--- TODO: handful of broken icons (cf. 🡺🡺🡺 ); probably should remove or replace them with more common font to handle unicode-->